Incorporate in Alaska

 - Article 2: Disclosure of Corporate Purposes

 This section requests a six-digit North American Industry Classification System (NAICS) code.
-These codes classify business activity and can be found on the Business Licensing page of Alaska’s Division of Corporations, Business and Professional Licensing website.
+These codes classify business activity.
+Alaska NAICS Codes can be found on Alaska’s Division of Corporations, Business and Professional Licensing website.
 Find the code that matches your business type, and write a brief description of what your business does under “Purpose.”

 - Article 3: Registered Agent